-NSM Discoverer Laura Loveridge headed to The Collaroy for a spot of lunch and to check out the fun activities on offer.
+Looking for some family-friendly dining on Sydney’s Northern Beaches?
+North Shore Mum, Laura headed to The Collaroy for a spot of lunch one weekend, and checked out the fun kids’ activities on offer.
 She thought she’d just be there for couple of hours, but ended up staying in Collaroy the whole day!

 The Collaroy sits right on the beachfront and boasts incredible panoramic views of the peninsula.
 Before we settled in, we took a stroll along the beach to work up an appetite and soak up the stunning scenery but our beach experience didn’t end there!
 Once we made it to The Collaroy, we found the inside-outside design of the space (including bi-folding windows) and open and airy dining room allowed us to enjoy the views from inside.

 The venue’s beachside vibe means it has a very welcoming and relaxed atmosphere, and as we walk in we immediately see other families enjoying brunch.
 The chatting families and smiling staff reassure us that families are truly welcome.